• Skip to primary navigation

 • NPRM Comment Period: Ended January 14, 2021

-• Final Rule Publication Date: December, 2022
+• Final Rule Publication Date: June, 2025

 Sean Rolland

-Market-Based Approaches under the NPDES ProgramEPA strongly supports market-based mechanisms to accomplish its mission to protect human health and the environment.
+Market-Based Approaches under the NPDES ProgramEPA supports market-based mechanisms to accomplish its mission to protect human health and the environment.
 Market-based mechanisms include water quality trading under the Clean Water Act (CWA), an approach that promotes water quality improvements at lower cost than more traditional regulatory approaches.
 The Agency has long interpreted the CWA to allow pollutant reductions from water quality trading and offsets to achieve compliance with CWA regulatory requirements.
 EPA is proposing a regulation to clarify how water quality trading and other market-based approaches may be used by NPDES permitting authorities in permits to meet applicable water quality standards.

-• NPRM Publication Date: December, 2022
+• NPRM Publication Date: March, 2025

-• Final Rule Publication Date: October, 2023
+• Final Rule Publication Date: November, 2025

 Sean Rolland